Vatnajökull: Volcanoes

+Vatnajökull has a unique geographic location, as it lies between two tectonic plate boundaries, and the centre of the mantle plume is located under the northwest area of the glacier.
+The relationship between Vatnajökull and the volcanoes beneath it is classified as glaciovolcanism.
 Under the ice cap, as under many of the glaciers of Iceland, there are several volcanoes.
 Eruptions from these volcanoes have led to the development of large pockets of water beneath the ice, which may burst the weakened ice and cause a jökulhlaup (glacial lake outburst flood).
-During the last ice age, numerous volcanic eruptions occurred under Vatnajökull, creating many subglacial eruptions.
+During the last ice age, there were numerous volcanic eruptions under Vatnajökull, creating many subglacial eruptions.

-In more modern times, the volcanoes continue to erupt beneath the glaciers, resulting in many documented floods.
+In recent times, the volcanoes continue to erupt beneath the glaciers, resulting in many documented floods.
 One jökulhlaup in 1934 caused the release of 15 km3 of water over the course of several days.
 The volcanic lake Grímsvötn was the source of a large jökulhlaup in 1996.
 There was also a considerable but short-lived eruption of the volcano under these lakes at the beginning of November 2004.
 On 21 May 2011 a volcanic eruption started in Grímsvötn in Vatnajökull National Park at around 19:00.
 The plume reached up to 17 km.

 In culture

-An Icelandic older name for Vatnajökull was Klofajökull /is/ (Cleft Glacier, due to cuts into the ice several of which can be presumed to be liable for the name), which is known from eighteenth-century sources such as the writings of Eggert Ólafsson and Bjarni Pálsson.
+An older Icelandic name for Vatnajökull was Klofajökull /is/ (Cleft Glacier, due to cuts into the ice, several of which can be presumed to have led to the name).
+This name is known from 18th-century sources such as the writings of Eggert Ólafsson and Bjarni Pálsson.
 In September 1950, a Douglas DC-4 operated by the private airline Loftleiðir crash-landed on the Vatnajökull glacier.
 The entire six-person crew survived.
 A rescue operation was launched after the crew managed to send a distress signal on the fourth day.
 The crew and the rescue team walked the 34 km to safety.

 The glacier was used as the setting for the opening sequence (set in Siberia) of the 1985 James Bond film A View to a Kill, in which Bond (played for the last time by Roger Moore) eliminated a host of armed villains before escaping in a submarine to Alaska.
 Several other films, including another in the Bond franchise, have been filmed on or using Jökulsárlón, the terminal lake of the Breiðamerkurjökull outlet from Vatnajökull.

 In 2004, Vatnajökull was one of several Icelandic settings visited on the first leg of The Amazing Race 6.

-Westlife's official music video for their twenty-fifth single top 10 and #2 UK hit in 2009 "What About Now" is the last film of Vatnajökull Glacier before the subsequent volcanic eruption.
+Westlife's official music video for their twenty-fifth single top 10 and #2 UK hit in 2009 "What About Now" was the last film of Vatnajökull before the next volcanic eruption.

 In November 2011, the glacier was used as a shooting location for the second season of the HBO fantasy TV series Game of Thrones.

+In 2013, Vatnajökull was a scenic background in the movie Interstellar, directed and produced by Christopher Nolan.